Scarabaeus1031/NEXAH/RESEARCH/README.md

 It is:

-> an empirically grounded framework for discovering structured behavior in dynamical systems
+> an empirically grounded framework for discovering
+> structured transition behavior inside nonlinear systems

 ---